Alexandar016/Simple-DevOps-Project/README.md

 ## Deploy instruction:

-Deploy ```target/WebApp.war``` on Tomcat
+Deploy the generated `target/WebApp.war` file on Tomcat.

 ## TODO:

-More text to be added.
+- Add more detailed information throughout the README.

-Add instruction to deploy to ElasticBeanstalk
+- Include instructions for deploying to ElasticBeanstalk.